Marathon election counts continue in Ireland

 Independent incumbent MEP Luke “Ming” Flanagan emerged as the frontrunner after topping the poll.

-He was still leading the pack after four counts on Tuesday.
+He was still leading the pack after six counts on Tuesday.
 Next was Fine Gael’s first-time candidate and former jockey Nina Carberry, who was narrowly ahead of Fianna Fail’s Barry Cowen.

 If the race stays as it currently stands, Maria Walsh will also be returning to Strasbourg as an MEP for Fine Gael in the fourth seat.

-The fifth and final seat looks set to see Independent Ireland candidate and former RTE correspondent Ciaran Mullooly battle with his next-closest rival Michelle Gildernew of Sinn Fein.
+The fifth and final seat looks set to be taken by Independent Ireland candidate and former RTE correspondent Ciaran Mullooly, meaning Sinn Fein’s Michelle Gildernew, who was her party’s main hope of retaining a seat in the constituency, is likely to miss out.

-The counting process in Castlebar is expected to last until well into Tuesday night at the earliest before all seats are officially filled.
+Candidates have predicted the count in Castlebar could go on for several days before the results are confirmed.